Han Go-eun: Career

-She also hosts Diet Master, a weekly program on cable that invites guests who have struggled to lose weight and provides help from health experts.
+She also hosted Diet Master, a weekly program on cable that invites guests who have struggled to lose weight and provides help from health experts.

 In 2018, she starred in Same Bed, Different Dreams 2: You Are My Destiny, a reality show that received favourable feedback and became well known in some countries.

 In 2019, she starred in Miss Korea/I Miss Korea, a cook-stay variety program that featured her traveling to homes around the world and sharing her cooking skills.

 Personal life

 She lived in the US from middle school until college, which allowed her to learn English.

 Her older sister, Han Seong-won, won Miss Korea 1995 Second Runner-up.

 From 2001 to 2003, Han had a highly publicized relationship with Park Joon-hyung, singer and member of the boy band g.o.d.

 She married a corporate employee, Shin Yeong-soo, on August 30, 2015.